Programs: Universities of Oxford & Cambridge

 View over Trinity College, Gonville and Caius and Clare College towards King's College Chapel, seen from St Johns College chapel, Cambridge (UK).
 Photo by Bob Tubbs, 1997.

 Haverford College has agreements with several partner Colleges at the University of Cambridge or University of Oxford, England.
-This is a One Year Program - Semester Study is not an option.
-There are two ways for students to apply to these programs:
+These are one year programs - semester study is not an option except for the spring semester study option at Pembroke College at Cambridge.

 - Apply to one of Haverford's Cambridge and Oxford partner colleges.
 Students must be nominated by the International Academic Programs Oxbridge Nominating Committee.
 Please see the procedures for applying to a partner college.